-1949 - September - 60 Negro students are estimated to be enrolled at Penn State College, about half of which are pictured in the below fall 1949 photograph.
-The photo was taken at a reception hosted by Agnes and Emanuel Gifford, fraternity house cooks who ran the boarding home earlier dubbed "Lincoln Hall."
+1949 - September - 60 Negro students are estimated to be enrolled at Penn State College, about half of which are pictured in the Fall 1949 photograph below.
+The photo was taken at a reception hosted by Agnes and Emanuel Gifford who were fraternity house cooks who ran the boarding home earlier dubbed "Lincoln Hall."

-1949 - (Photo Courtesy T. Ingram)
+1949 (Photo Courtesy T. Ingram)